SEIU Healthcare calling on legislature to pass Patient Safety Act

 Currently, this bipartisan piece of legislation has 102 co-sponsors in the House.
 However, in order for it to move anywhere, state leaders said there has to be an agreement between all parties involved.

-"There's a difference of opinion between the hospitals and healthcare systems and the nurses," said State Rep. Tom Mehaffie (R – Dauphin).
+"There's a difference of opinion between the hospitals and healthcare systems and the nurses," State Rep. Tom Mehaffie (R-Dauphin) said.
 "The best thing we can do is advocate for that and get people to work together."

 Meanwhile, SEIU Healthcare is calling on the health committee to have public hearings allowing caregivers to testify in front of the legislature on why the Patient Safety Act should be passed.